AlphaCentauriGIS/ST-PLUME/README.md

 We revised the metaball algorithm and Perlin noise perturbations to visualize the plumes, their structures, and evolutions over space and time.
 Compared to the popular ST-DBSCAN algorithm, ST-Plume is competitive in computational efficiency but can represent and compute dynamic places with deeper geographic insights

+## Included Projects

+Two projects are provided as part of the ST-Plume Program:
+    1. The ST-Plume Algorithm package including sample data and jupyter notebook workflow for demonstration
+    2. A 3D Plume visualization module to generate representations of resulting plumes.